Receive a printable 4 seasons poetry art cards!

 I feel alone and bored with the world around me so I created my own, by using my imagination through drawing and poetry.

-I didn't know I have ADHD and Dyslexia until I became an adult.
+I didn't accepted or understood that I have ADHD & Dyslexia until I became an adult.
 Doctors misdiagnosed me many times and put me on wrong medications that cause my ADHD to become worse.
 I had many bad life experiences (it can be in a book one day) that could have been prevented if I received the correct diagnosis.

 I struggle a lot through school and I finished HS by home schooled.
 My educational background includes Columbia and NYU.